Autodidac/VisualRecognition/README.md

 VisualRecognition is a Windows desktop utility that captures small pixel patches around the mouse cursor and classifies them using an in-memory example-based model.
 The tool is geared toward rapid experimentation with visual snippets: capture a region, label it, and immediately reuse it for recognition.

 ## Features
-- Global mouse hook for quick capture/classify actions (left-click to capture, right-click to classify) even when the window is not focused.
+- Global hooks for quick actions (left-click to capture anywhere, F5 to classify) even when the window is not focused.
 - Patch preview with simple status messaging.
 - One-click learning: add a labeled patch and persist it to `pixelai_examples.bin`.
 - Lightweight cosine-similarity recognizer implemented in C++20 modules.